 Enjoy Your Meals with a View at these Waterfront San Diego Restaurants

 San Diego is known for two main things: great weather and amazing beaches.
 Generally, the latter is what attracts the most number of people to this beautiful paradise.
 What people generally do not consider one of their main attractors is probably San Diego’s best attribute—the food!
 San Diego combines Southwest flavors, fresh seafood, and American innovation to create a wonderful mix of flavors that will knock your socks off.
-To make sure you are seeing San Diego to the fullest extent, we have complied this list of the three best beach restaurants to enjoy the weather and shoreline while you eat.
+To make sure you are seeing San Diego to the fullest extent, we have compiled this list of the three best beach restaurants to enjoy the weather and shoreline while you eat.

 Beach House Restaurant